 Even if symptoms point to endometriosis, the doctor might not want to perform a laparoscopy right away, and instead may order scanning tests that can create images of the pelvic region, such as ultrasound or magnetic resonance imaging (MRI).
 This helps to rule out other possible causes of the symptoms.
 Doctors also may start by telling a girl to take ibuprofen.
 Oftentimes, doctors will prescribe birth control pills, not as a method of contraception but because they reduce painful periods, especially those associated with endometriosis.

 If these approaches don't work for a girl with endometriosis, then the doctor will probably order the laparoscopy.

 Endometriosis can't be cured, but its symptoms usually can be controlled.

 Doctors often prescribe birth control pills because they use hormones to prevent ovulation (the monthly release of an egg from an ovary).
 If a girl doesn't ovulate, then the endometrial implants won't build up as much, and this can make endometriosis less painful.

 Other medications used to treat endometriosis work in a similar way as birth control pills to modify the hormone-driven buildup and breakdown of endometrial tissue.
 Doctors often don't recommend these treatments for teens until well after puberty is completed, though.

 Surgery is often helpful if medications don't work.
 A doctor can remove endometrial growths with the help of a laparoscope.
 After this treatment, many girls find relief from their symptoms, but some may experience pain again if the growths return over time.
-Laparoscopy is the usual surgical treatment for endometriosis, although in rare cases more extensive surgery may be needed.
+A procedure done through a laparoscope is the usual surgical treatment for endometriosis, although in rare cases more extensive surgery may be needed.